xdep/BlackNET/README.md

     - New Menues [ Execute Scripts ]
     - Added Scripts Folder to Manage Execute Scripts Function
     - Better Command Receive System
+    - View Encrypted Passwords in a Table [Website,Username,Password]
     - Fixed some Database Issues
     - Rewrite All Menues
     - Update Bootstrap to 4.4.1